jefreybulla/permit-app/README.md

 In your browser navigate to http://localhost:3000/ to use the app.

 ## Key files
-- `mock-questions`: questions storage.
+- `mock-questions.ts`: questions storage.
-- `next-question.js`: function that determines what question comes next.
+- `next-question.ts`: function that determines what question comes next.
 - `determine-outcome.ts`: function to determine the outcome (requirements) logic based on user answers.
 - `mock-api.ts`: function to fetch questions and save user answers.
 - `app.tsx`: Main React component that renders the UI.